 The vertical axis represents credit quality, as determined by the fund's average credit quality of all the bonds in the fund's portfolio.
 "High" bond funds are low-yield because they own U.S. Treasuries and/or high investment-grade corporate bonds, while "Low" bond funds are high-yield because they own less investment-grade bonds and more junk bonds.
 "Mid" bond funds therefore fall somewhere in the middle, depending on the fund.

 Total assets under management (AUM) describes the amount of assets managed by a mutual fund.
 This is different from net asset value (NAV), which is simply assets minus liabilities.
-This AUM figure can fluctuate daily, from changes in share value and demand for the fund over the course of the day.
+This AUM figure can fluctuate daily, due to changes in share value and demand for the fund over the course of the day.
 AUM is important to evaluate, because a larger AUM amount can limit a fund's performance, due to the restrictions and difficulties that come with managing a larger fund.

 To elaborate, as mutual funds become larger, they must hold a larger variety of holdings because they cannot have over a certain percentage ownership in a company.
 In specific, this is described in the Investment Company Act of 1940: